JoshuaMichaelHall654/Single-Qubit-Simulator/README.md

 ## Feature Status:
 ### Implemented:
 - Reactive normalization check - user can not apply gates or measure without their state being normalized
+### In Progress:
+- "Normalize For Me" button - allow the user to let the simulator normalize for them.
+Don't want to auto normalize just in case the user made a typo
 ### Planned:
 #### UI/UX and standard QM
-  - "Normalize For Me" button - allow the user to let the simulator normalize for them.
-Don't want to auto normalize just in case the user made a typo
 - "Reset to Starting State" button - if the user applied too many gates, they can start over from the beginning
 - "Undo Last Transformation" button - undo only the last thing applied.
 Can only be done once for scope creep reasons
 - Multiple state input methods - one is writing in dirac notation aka superposition form.
 The other is 2 by 1 matrix form aka single matrix form.
 Should have a selector as well examples/clear indicators so users know which is which.